Residents zip tied in terrifying NYC home invasion

-GRYMES HILL, Staten Island (WABC) --Two residents were injured in a terrifying home invasion on Staten Island.
+GRYMES HILL, Staten Island (WABC) --Police say two suspects wearing masks and armed with a knife forced their way into a Staten Island home and tied up the residents in a terrifying home invasion early Wednesday.

-It happened on Howard Avenue in the Grymes Hill section Wednesday morning.
+It happened on Howard Avenue in the Grymes Hill section.

+Officers responded at 5:40 a.m. to the home, where the 67-year-old homeowner told them the two men approached as he opened the garage door to warm up his wife's vehicle.

+Authorities say one suspect drew a knife, threw the man to the ground and punched him several times.
+He stayed with that victim in the garage, while the other suspect entered the house.

 ----------